Flong time, no see

 Gutenberg’s operation could produce at least a few hundred pages a day, though some estimates place the number higher.
 By the late 1700s, speeds had climbed to hundreds of impressions an hour, although it often involved two impressions to print a single side of a sheet with multiple pages on it.

 It took until when the industrial revolution was underway for dramatic changes to appear, and quickly.
-Around 1800, a process in France for making paper not a sheet at a time but in continuous rolls, called the Fourdrinier machine, was perfected.
+Around 1800, a process developed in France for making paper not a sheet at a time but in continuous rolls, called the Fourdrinier machine, was perfected in England.
 By the early 1800s, metal type manufacture had shifted from a cottage industry into foundries that began to offer centralized industrial scale.
 Up until the end of the 18th century, presses remained mostly wood with metal parts, but the all-iron Stanhope press in 1800 — the iron hand press — doubled the surface area that could be printed at one time while shedding effort by 90%.

 Newspapers had began to emerge as their own medium in the 1600s, and started to spread widely in the 1700s.
 The Stanhope press allowed production of larger editions in the early 1800s, which reduced the price, which led to even higher demand.
 Higher demand then naturally fed the need for issues with more pages and more copies of each issue to feed a growing readership with diverse social, political, and financial interests.